TheTonsOfCode/lang-tag-cli/docs/integrations.md

-# Integration with Translation Libraries
+# Integrations

+This section demonstrates how `lang-tag` can be integrated with popular translation libraries, using `react-i18next` as an example.

 ## Example with react-i18next